Code-the-Dream-School/eridanus-intro/instructions/common/how-to-pull-request.md

 ![Create Pull Request: Step 3](../assets/create-pull-request/step-3.jpg)

-## Step 4: Select the "Base" repository dropdown and choose your forked repository
+## Step 4: Select the "Base" repository dropdown and choose **your** forked repository.
+THIS IS THE MOST IMPORTANT STEP!
+BE SURE YOU CHANGE THE BASE REPOSITORY TO YOUR GITHUB ACCOUNT FROM THE CODE THE DREAM SCHOOL ACCOUNT EVERY TIME YOU MAKE A PULL REQUEST.

 ![Create Pull Request: Step 4](../assets/create-pull-request/step-4.jpg)